 - Waiving Tariffs on Certain Medical Goods

-- Individual tax returns (including any related elections, designations or forms) in respect of 2019 that were otherwise due on April 30, 2020 are not due until June 1, 2020.
+- Individual tax returns (including any related elections, designations or forms) in respect of 2019, that were otherwise due on April 30, 2020, were not due until June 1, 2020.
+This extension also applies to forms T106 and T1135, and any elections, forms and schedules that must be filed with the return.

-- For individuals who died after October 2019 and before June 1, 2020, the filing date for 2019 is the later of June 1, 2020 or six months after their day of death.
+- For individuals who died after October 2019 and before June 1, 2020, the filing date for 2019 was the later of September 30, 2020 and six months after their day of death.

 - Self-Employed Individuals

 - The tax return due date has not changed for self-employed individuals who carry on business (and their spouses).
-These returns are due by June 15, 2020.
+These returns were due by June 15, 2020.

-- The deadline to file tax returns for self-employed individuals who died after October 2019 and before June 15, 2020 are due on the later of June 15, 2020 or six months after their day of death
+- The deadline to file tax returns for self-employed individuals who died after October 2019 and before June 15, 2020 were due on the later of September 30, 2020 or six months after their day of death

 - Trusts, Partnerships and Charities

-- Tax returns for trusts that would otherwise have a filing due date in April or May are due on June 1, 2020.
+- Tax returns for trusts that would otherwise have a filing due date in April or May were due on June 1, 2020.

 - Information Returns

-- Information returns required under Part XVIII (FATCA) and Part XIX (Common Reporting Standard) of the Income Tax Act are now due on September 1, 2020.
+- Information returns required under Part XVIII (FATCA) and Part XIX (Common Reporting Standard) of the Income Tax Act were due on September 1, 2020.

-- All other information returns, elections, designations and information requests that were otherwise due after March 18, 2020 and before June 2020 are due on June 1, 2020.
-This measure does not apply in respect of a prescribed form, receipt or document, or prescribed information, that is required to be filed with the Minister on or after the day specified, in respect of the form, receipt, document or information, in subsection 37(11) or paragraph (m) of the definition investment tax credit in subsection 127(9) of the ITA.
+- All other information returns, elections, designations and information requests that were otherwise due after March 18, 2020 and before June 2020 were due on June 1, 2020.
+This measure did not apply in respect of a prescribed form, receipt or document, or prescribed information, that was required to be filed with the Minister on or after the day specified, in respect of the form, receipt, document or information, in subsection 37(11) or paragraph (m) of the definition investment tax credit in subsection 127(9) of the ITA.
+See the ministerial order here.

-- The due date for GST/HST returns is unchanged.
-However, the CRA will not impose penalties where a return that was due to be filed after March 27, 2020 is filed by June 30, 2020.
+- The due date for GST/HST returns was unchanged.
+However, the CRA did not impose penalties where a return that was due to be filed after March 27, 2020 was filed by June 30, 2020.

 How to Apply